investingsnippets/investingsnippets.github.io/content/posts/measures-of-location.md

 img: https://www.picpedia.org/highway-signs/images/average.jpg
 ---

-In investing, we are often presented with the challenge to analyze a data set.
-Usually a graph of how a stock, a fund, etc. performs.
+In investing, we are often presented with the challenge to analyze a data set (with historical prices of stocks, funds, etc.).

 We are asked to answer questions like: